zuplo/docs/docs/developer-portal/setup.md

 ## Authentication

-Out of the box, authentication to your developer portal uses Zuplo's test Auth0 account. **The test Auth0 account cannot be used in production.**.
+Out of the box, authentication to your developer portal uses Zuplo's test Auth0 account. **The test Auth0 account cannot be used in production**.
 The test account is limited to a small number of users per month per project so you will want to change this to use your own identity provider.
 The developer portal supports authenticating with any standard-compliant OpenID Connect identity provider such as [Auth0](https://auth0.com), [Okta](https://okta.com), [AWS Cognito](https://aws.amazon.com/cognito/), etc.

 The following settings control how your users authenticate to your developer portal.